 Top-tier performance for less than 500?
 We’ll say yes to that every day!
 Of course, top-tier graphics cards are still the go-to choice when it comes time to play games.
 But what about your computer’s processor?
 Do you need one with overclockable RAM and a 120Hz screen or not so much.
 Sometimes, those features matter more in select genres like first-person shooter titles, where frame rates often vary too greatly from the player.
 A single 5900X can do everything needed on its own without needing another component hooked up externally.

 The Core i7-8700K is an excellent six-core processor with 12 threads.
 It means that it can handle heavy workloads like gaming without breaking a sweat, even though the next generation of consoles are eight cores and 16 lines based on AMD’s Ryzen lineup.

-You may also like Best CPU For Gaming and Streaming in 2021
+You may also like Best CPU For Gaming and Streaming

 The Ryzen 5 5600X also bucks the trend by shipping with a Wraith Stealth cooler, so you don’t have to spend extra money on another cooling device.
 It is good news for gamers who like higher clock speeds and better performance in other areas such as rendering 3D models or video encoding.
 However, if your computer isn’t VR-ready, then these features may not matter much when compared to lower-cost options from competing brands.

 One thing worth noting about this processor is that it won’t affect gaming too heavily (the graphics generally run at around 100 FPS).
 There are some different games where users might see an improvement of 30% more frames per second, thanks mainly because Intel’s Core i5 processors typically lag behind their AMD counterparts significantly.

 –$50 more than 3600X–… 3600X came with a better cooler